Identifying Mature and Old Forests in Western Washington - Book Review

 A working ecological understanding of the major tree species, the environments where they grow, and the dominant disturbance regimes at play in a given stand is required when reconstructing stand history and making determinations of tree and stand age.
 These guides are designed to provide the tools needed for such determinations.

-Identifying Mature and Old Forests In Eastern Washington
+Identifying Old Trees and Forests In Eastern Washington (NEW October 2008)

 Definition and Inventory of Old Growth Forests on DNR-Managed State Lands